What do you do if you aren’t with us and stuck in a contract?

 Flat Fees – A flat fee is just that, a flat rate to be charged upon cancelation, it can have a wide range but usually starts out at a few hundred dollars.

 Liquidated Damages – This type of fee can be extremely expensive.
-This is the type of fee is based on losing revenue for the processor.
+This is the type of fee that is based on losing revenue for the processor.
 So for example, if you were to cancel a 2-year agreement one year into it, you would be responsible to pay for the remaining years worth of processing fees.

 Here’s How To Get Out: